Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Trojanizability Assessment

 \subsubsection{Similarity Scores per Technology Node}

-As shown in \autoref{fig:kde-plot-cell-scores}, the vast majority of cell types can be reliably distinguished, as most pairs of cell types exhibit high similarity scores (indicating dissimilarity).
-The three larger technology nodes (40\,nm, 65\,nm, and 90\,nm) exhibit remarkably similar score distributions with nearly identical mean values of $0.63$, $0.626$, and $0.65$, respectively.
+As shown in \autoref{fig:kde-plot-cell-scores}, the vast majority of cell types can be reliably distinguished, as most pairs of cell types exhibit low similarity.
+The three larger technology nodes (40\,nm, 65\,nm, and 90\,nm) exhibit remarkably similar score distributions with nearly identical mean values of $0.37$, $0.373$, and $0.35$, respectively.
 The 28\,nm node follows the same distributional shape but is substantially shifted toward lower scores, with a mean value of $0.5$.

 This divergence becomes even more pronounced when examining the cumulative distributions in \autoref{fig:ecdf-plot-of-scores}: the 90\,nm, 65\,nm, and 40\,nm nodes contain only very few cell pairs with highly similar or even identical via patterns, whereas the 28\,nm node exhibits substantially more such pairs.
 Specifically, the 28\,nm node contains five pairs of functionally distinct cell types that are visually indistinguishable according to our metric -- a finding we examine in detail in the following section.